 As always, regulations can change.
 I recommend using the U.K. Government website to check guidelines before traveling.

+Flying with infant formula!
 What type of formula should you fly with

+Are you wondering about flying with infant formula?
+Worried about which one to take?
+In truth you have several options.
 You could take remeasured formula and water.
 If you this be sure not to use a vacuum flask to store it in as this may cause you issues at security

 Personally we use ready made formula.
 Undoubtedly the more expensive option but it does offer ease.
 All you need to think about is putting the milk in a sterilized bottle.
 We actually use chilli peeps teats when traveling instead of bottles.
 These teats can fit onto all bottled ready feeds.
 You can simply screw on the teat to the bottle of ready made formula and you are good to go.
 This saves a massive amount of space in your nappy bag and we all know space is a premium when travelling with a formula fed baby.